 - Eat leafy greens, broccoli, nuts, seafood (oysters, salmon, sardines), figs, beans, blackstrap molasses, almonds, almond milk, and sesame seeds, Bok Choy, oranges, seaweed, and tofu.

 - Craving meat, raw potatoes, radishes, carrots, other root vegetables, or Pica (unusual cravings for non foods like clay, dirt, ice, chalk, laundry starch), fatigue, shortness of breath.

-- Eat iron-rich foods such as raisins, fish, poultry, grass-fed beef, eggs, peas, beans and whole-grain bread.
+- Eat iron-rich foods such as raisins, fish, eggs, peas, radishes, root vegetables, beans and whole-grain bread.

 - Consult with your doctor about iron supplements and take Vitamin C to help with iron absorption.

 - Craving foods like leafy greens, rice, fortified cereals, seafood, eggs, bananas, poultry, dairy, potatoes, tingling in the feet and hands, extreme fatigue, weakness, irritability or depression, rapid heartbeat, brain fog.

 - Whole grains, peanuts, Fish (salmon and trout), clams, eggs, sunflower seeds, beans, green and yellow vegetables, and wheat germ.